TheImagingSource/tiscamera/doc/pages/tutorial.rst

 Listing Available Cameras
 -------------------------

-For a quick listing of available devices execute the following in a terminal:
+For a quick listing of available devices, execute the following in a terminal:

 .. code-block:: sh